gatsbyjs/gatsby/docs/docs/mdx/writing-pages.md

   }
 }
 ```

-> **Note:** To query `MDX` content, it must be included in the node system using a
-> source like the `gatsby-source-filesystem` plugin first.
-Instructions for sourcing
-> content from somewhere like your `/src/pages` directory can be found on the [plugin's README](/plugins/gatsby-source-filesystem/).

 Frontmatter is also available in `props.pageContext.frontmatter` and
 can be accessed in blocks of JSX in your MDX document: